ibm-cloud-docs/cloud-pak-security/getting-started.md

 ## Step 4.
 Monitor your installation in the workspace
 {: #workspace}

-The installation takes approximately 1.5 hours to complete and includes the installation of IBM Cloud Platform Foundational Services.
+From this stage, the installation will take approximately 1.5 hours to complete which includes the installation of IBM Cloud Platform Foundational Services.
 After you start the installation, you are brought to the Schematics workspace for your Cloud Pak.
 You can track progress by viewing the logs.
 Go to the **Activity** tab, and click **View logs**.

 ## Step 5.
 Retrieve Foundational Services login details
 {: #password}